wagiminator/ATtiny85-TinyDFPlayer/README.md

 # Building Instructions
 ## Calibrating ATtiny85's Internal Oscillator
 Error-free serial communication with the DFPlayer module requires precise timing.
 Usually the internal oscillator of the ATtiny85 used for this is sufficiently accurate (at least I haven't had any problems so far).
 However, the serial communication may not work due to an imprecise oscillator.
 It is therefore recommended to calibrate it manually.
 There are numerous instructions on how to do this on the [Internet](http://ernstc.dk/arduino/tinytuner.html).
-Alternatively, the [TinyCalibrator](https://github.com/wagiminator/ATtiny84-TinyCalibrator) can be used for this.
+Alternatively, the [TinyICOC](https://github.com/wagiminator/ATtiny84-TinyICOC) or the [TinyCalibrator](https://github.com/wagiminator/ATtiny84-TinyCalibrator) can be used for this.

 ## Building the TinyDFPlayer
 Solder all of the components onto the circuit board.
 Connect a 3.7 V Li-Po battery and a 3 W / 4 Ohm speaker to the corresponding pin headers.